iswzr/SuperStoreSales-Data-Analysis-Using-PowerBI/README.md

 ### 🤑 Most Profitable Customers

-- Raymond Buch spent the most at $8,453 and had high profitability.
+- Tamara Chand also had 2nd high sales of $37,453 and highest profit of $8,673.

-- Tamara Chand also had high sales of $37,453 and profit of $8,673.
+- Raymond Buch at $8,453 had the second high profitability.

 - Top customers present cross-selling and loyalty program opportunities.